Mary Ann Vecchio: Kent State

 Student photographer John Filo, who was taking photos of the protest, had narrowly avoided being shot.
 After rising to his feet, he saw a girl drop to her knees by a body on the ground ten feet away.
 He said, "I knew the boy was dead, but I could tell she didn't know.
 I could see something building in her, and all of a sudden she lets out this scream and I shoot.
-I shoot one more picture, and I’m out of film."
-When he saw the National Guard cutting electric wires on campus, Filo ran to his car, hid the film inside his hubcap, and drove two hours to the offices of his hometown newspaper Valley Daily News in Tarentum, Pennsylvania to develop the film.
+I shoot one more picture, and I'm out of film."
+When he saw the National Guard cutting electric wires on campus, Filo ran to his car, hid the film inside his hubcap, and drove two hours to the offices of his hometown newspaper Valley Daily News in Tarentum, Pennsylvania (an insert of the Pittsburgh Tribune-Review) to develop the film.
 He sent his photo by wire to the Associated Press and the next morning it appeared on the front pages of newspapers around the world.
 Filo identified the girl simply as "coed."
 Vecchio cannot recall the first time that she saw the photo, sometimes called the Kent State Pietà.

 Decades later, Filo would state, "It was because she was 14, because of her youth, that she ran to help, that she ran to do something.
 There were other people, 18, 19, 20 years old, who didn't get close to the body.
 She did because she was a kid.
 She was a kid reacting to the horror in front of her.
 Had she not been 14, the picture wouldn't have had the impact it did."

 Aftermath

-Vecchio hitchhiked out of Columbus.
-She had heard that the Federal Bureau of Investigation was looking for the girl in the photo, so she didn't tell anyone who she was, imagining that she could disappear if she got to California.
-However, another kid at a crash pad in Indianapolis recognized her and tipped off a reporter at The Indianapolis Star.
+Vecchio subsequently hitchhiked out of Columbus.
+She had heard that the Federal Bureau of Investigation was looking for the girl in the photo, so she did not tell anyone who she was, imagining that she could disappear if she got to California.
+However, a person where she was staying in Indianapolis recognized her and tipped off a reporter at The Indianapolis Star.
 Vecchio talked to the reporter, hoping he would give her bus fare to get to California.
-Instead, he reported her to local police, who detained her in juvenile detention as a runaway before sending her back to Opa-locka.
-She said, "I would have stayed anonymous forever.
+Instead, he reported her to local police, who detained her in juvenile detention as a runaway before sending her back to Opa-locka three weeks after the Kent State shootings.
+She later said, "I would have stayed anonymous forever.
 But that guy from the Indianapolis Star, he knocked out my future."